maniexx/tldr/pages/linux/iptables.md

 > Program that allows configuration of tables, chains and rules provided by the Linux kernel firewall.

+- See all active rules:

+`sudo iptables -S`

 - See chains and rules for specific table:

 `sudo iptables -t {{table_name}} -vnL`